Sessions and Channels

 Arguments

 host: The host to connect to.port=22: The port to connect to.socket=nothing: Can be an openTCPSocketorRawFDto connect to directly.
 If this is notnothingit will be used instead ofport.
 You will need to close the socket afterwards, theSessionwill not do it for you.user=nothing: Set the user to connect as.
-If unset the current username will be used.log_verbosity=nothing: Set the log verbosity for the session.auto_connect=true: Whether to automatically callconnect().process_config=true: Whether to process any found SSH config files.
+If unset the current username will be used.log_verbosity=nothing: Set the log verbosity for the session.
+You can still set the logging level explicitly withsession.log_verbosityif necessary.auto_connect=true: Whether to automatically callconnect().process_config=true: Whether to process any found SSH config files.pin_tid=nothing: An optional thread ID to pin the internal polling tasks to.
+Polling in a thread-safe way requires a lot of scheduler wakeups, and Julia versions <1.14 are quite inefficient at that with many threads (see #61826).
+Should only be necessary if you're running Julia with many threads and you observe high CPU usage coming from LibSSH.

 Examples